jfnavarro/st_viewer/README.md

     DCMAKE_OSX_DEPLOYMENT_TARGET = indicates the target MacOS X version
     eg: 10.7 , 10.8 or 10.9

-    DSERVER = Build STViewer to connect to the development, local or production servers (this is            optional)
+    DENDPOINT = In case we want the ST Viewer to access datasets in a database we must give the URL of the ST API (this is optional)

     DCLIENID = In case we want the ST Viewer to access datasets in a database we must give the client ID (this is optional)